byteManiak/ESP32_TV/README.md

 ![Apps](applist.png)

 Two apps, a weather app and a Tetris game, have been written as a proof of concept to showcase an "app store", and the ability to install an app to a separate OTA partition on the ESP32.
+A locally hosted Python server acted as the "app store".

 Weather app: